-This form will be used to ask the Court to dismiss a Petition for Order of Protection.
+This form will be used if the other party (either the Petitioner or the Respondent) asked the Court to dismiss a Petition for Order of Protection.

 If the Petition is dismissed, the Court will stop working on this case.
 Any Ex Parte Order of Protection that has been issued for this case will expire, and the Court will not issue a new or longer Order.